the-jake-z/uacs315/notes/Chapter 4.md

 	 - They function well in a function in a research environment
 	 - Management may have difficulties
 		 - Democratic teams are hard to introduce into an undemocratic environment
+		 - Who's in charge?
+		 - Who keeps the team on schedule?
  - Classical Chief Programmer Team
 	 - ![Chief Programmer Team](http://i.stack.imgur.com/Bc5za.png)
 	 - The basic idea behind the concept